 For the dad who still uses a sandwich bag as a wash bag

-Sometimes the best gifts are the most functional, not flashy.
+Sometimes the best gifts are the most functional, not the flashiest.
 Case in point: an easy-clean, right-side-of-stylish wash bag.

-For the dad who now commutes to the dining-room table
+For the dad who still commutes to the dining-room table

-Give his (hopefully temporary) work space a little character with this charming scale model of the planets.
+Give his work from home space a little character with this charming scale model of the planets.

 For the dad who insists on WFS (Working From Sofa)